gSchool/angular-11-curriculum/09-Jazz/00-overview.md

 What's due:

-There are two things that are due for you in the checkpoint.
+Here's due for you in the checkpoint for the Jazz section:

-1. A deployed URL of a personal application that you deployed in Jazz
+1. A personal application that you deployed in Jazz
-2. A link to the GitHub repo from your Jazz deployment
-3. A link to either a front end or back end microservice incorporated into your sprint 4 project that communicates with your Conducktor deployed resources.
+2. A team application that you or someone on your team has deployed to Jazz.